-Overview.
-The Accounting Major with a Concentration in Forensics & Fraud provides a foundation by which forensic accounting principles may be applied in diverse financial transactions, such as mergers and acquisitions, bankruptcies, and contract disputes.
+Bachelor of Science in Accounting with a Concentration in Forensics & Fraud transactions, such as mergers and acquisitions, bankruptcies, and contract disputes.
 It prepares students to enrich the accounting profession through examining, scrutinizing, inspecting, and investigating fraud.
 Applied learning is crucial, and course projects frequently involve identifying how forensic accounting findings are currently used in court cases to detect business scandals and prosecute white-collar criminals.
 Graduates are prepared to assume a variety of positions in corporate, private, government, and nonprofit organizations.
 They are also prepared to pursue graduate degrees in business, such as the M.B.A. or Master of Accountancy.